marcellosautto/marcellosautto/README.md

 - 👋 Hi, I’m @marcellosautto
-- 👀 I’m a Computer Science Major at Moorpark College who is aspiring to become a Software Engineer.
+- 💻 Aspiring Software Engineer
+- 📖 Currently studying Computer Science at California State University, Northridge to earn my B.S. in Computer Science in May 2022

 <!---
 marcellosautto/marcellosautto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.